 Generally speaking, tire replacement should happen between five to six years.
 However, if the tire you acquired wore out fast, you must not wait for five or six years to do it.

 You should do a regular check on your tires’ tread depth.
 If the tread depth is too low, do not compromise your safety – replace your tires.
 How do you measure if the tread depth of your tires is low?
-If the depth is at the final 2/32 inches, an immediate replacement is required.
+An immediate replacement is required if the depth is at the final 2/32 inches.

-There are other ways on how to measure tread depth here.
+There are other ways how to measure tread depth here.

-The cost of a set of tires varies – it depends on your preference.
+The cost of a set of tires varies depending on your preference.
 It depends on how much you are willing to shell out.